medialab/xan/docs/cmd/from.md

                            Leaf nodes of said object must be strings that will be used as column names in the CSV output.
 This can be useful to reshape the output and/or limit memory usage and downstream bandwidth.

+NDJSON options:
+    -p, --parallel           Whether to use parallelization to speed up JSON parsing.
+                             Will automatically select a suitable number of threads to use based on your number of cores.
+Use -t, --threads if you want to indicate the number of threads yourself.
+    -t, --threads <threads>  Parellize computations using this many threads.
+Use -p, --parallel if you want the number of threads to be automatically chosen instead.

 Text lines & raw options:
     -c, --column <name>    Name of the column to create.
 Will default to "line" with -f=txt